drmyo/pubmedxport/README.md

 ## ❓ What Makes This Tool Different?

-**pubmed2cjb** offers a simple, unified workflow with several advantages:
+**PubMedXport** offers a simple, unified workflow with several advantages:

 - ✅ **No installation needed** – works entirely within the browser.
 - ✅ **One-step workflow** – search, fetch, and export in a single session.